dev-team-tools/dev-team-tools-docs/content/_index.md

 # dev-team-tools

+Welcome to dev-team-tools!

-Welcome to the dev-team-tool's documentation!
-Here you'll find everything you need to get started.
+In these pages you'll find everything you need to get started!
+We hope you enjoy using dev-team-tools as much we've enjoyed building it.

-If you have any questions, let us know via our socials or via email.

-If you have any issues, please raise it on our GitHub or via email.
+If you have any questions or issues please [contact us]({{<ref "contact">}}). or raise an issue on our [Github](https://github.com/dev-team-tools/).

-Happy developing!

-## Contact Us
-- Mastodon
-- BlueSky
-- info@dev-team-tools.com
+**Happy programming**